kwijibo/changeset-sparql/README.md

 ### Changeset Object Specification

-- *created*: required, must be a full date time (including date, time, seconds, timezone)
 - *add*: optional, must be an Array of quads to be added to the dataset
 - *remove*: optional, must be an Array of quads to be removed from the dataset
-- *create*: optional, must be an Array of quads to be added to the dataset if the `graph` `subject` `predicate` combination does not already exist
+- *previous*: optional, must be an Array of URIs of latest changesets of each _subject_
+- *created*: optional, must be a full date time (including date, time, seconds, timezone)

 #### Triple/Quad Specification